-Confidence in vaccines in Indonesia has declined since the first surveys carried out there.
-In 2015, 96% of people felt that vaccines were safe while 92% thought they were effective.
-97% said they believed it was important for children to have vaccines and 86% felt that vaccines were compatible with their religious beliefs.
+Confidence in vaccines in Indonesia has decreased since the first surveys carried out there.
+In 2015, average vaccine confidence was very high*.
+96% of people felt that vaccines were safe and 92% thought they were effective.
+97% said they believed it was important for children to have vaccines.

 Vaccine confidence